 “We encourage and support lives dedicated to public service, community engagement and leadership.
 The McLarty Scholars program builds bridges with communities, both at home and globally.”

 Donna Cochran McLarty is an advocate for worldwide efforts to support women, children and families—and a champion of international education, cultural diplomacy and interfaith dialogue.
 She is a co‐founder, board chair emeritus and current board member of Vital Voices.

 Mrs. McLarty serves as a member of the Board of Advisors at the University of Arkansas, is a former trustee on the board of the John F. Kennedy Center for the Performing Arts, and continues to work on Kennedy Center cultural diplomacy internationally.
 She also serves on the Board of Trustees of Blair House, the President’s guesthouse for visiting dignitaries.
-She has been actively involved in the Meridian International Center, where she was a longtime board member and served on the Board of Directors for the Women’s Foreign Policy Group.
+She has been actively involved in the Meridian International Center, where she was a longtime board member and currently serves as a member of their Cultural Diplomacy Leadership Council.
 Additionally, Mrs. McLarty is a trustee of Religions for Peace and co-chaired the Global Initiatives Council as a trustee at Wesley Theological Seminary.
 In her home state of Arkansas, Mrs. McLarty has been recognized with the Arkansas Community Service Award for her work with Arkansas non-profits, the American Gas Association Humanitarian Award and, together with her husband, the National Conference for Community and Justice Humanitarian Award.

 About Mack McLarty